Graph Burning: Bounds and Hardness: Variants of Graph Burning

 \subsection{Edge Burning}

 As the name ``\emph{edge burning}'' suggests, here we burn only the edges of the graph.
-At each step $i$, a new edge is burned along with the neighboring unburned edges of the edges which are burned before the $i^{th}$ step.
-The edge burning number $b_L(G)$, of a graph $G$, is the minimum number of steps required to burn all the edges of $G$.
-Let $L(G)$ be the line graph of $G$.
+At each step $i$, a new edge is burned along with the unburned edges that are neighbors of the edges burned before the $i^{th}$ step.
+The \emph{edge burning number} of a graph $G$, denoted by $b_L(G)$, is the minimum number of steps required to burn all the edges of $G$.
+The \emph{line graph} of a graph $G$, denoted by $L(G)$, is the graph with the vertex set $E(G)$, and $xy \in E(L(G))$ if and only if the corresponding edges $x$ and $y$ are neighbors in $G$.
 It is easy to see that $b_L(G) = b(L(G))$ for any graph $G$.
+Therefore, computing $b_L(G)$ is equivalent to computing $b(L(G))$.
+Henceforth, we use $b_L(G)$ to denote the burning number of the line graph $L(G)$.
 Since the line graph of a path $P_n$ is $P_{n-1}$ and the line graph of a cycle $C_n$ is $C_n$ itself, we have the following Observation due to Theorem~\ref{thm:PathAttainsTheBound}.

 \begin{observation} For a path $P_n$ and a cycle $C_n$, $b_L(P_n) = \ceil{\sqrt{n-1}~}$ and $b_L(C_n) = \ceil{\sqrt{n}~}$. \end{observation}